-- (v) The fraction of stars forming in bound clusters, or cluster formation efficiency (CFE) is found to be in the range $\sim 20-30\%$.
-Deeper analyses accounting for $\Sigma{\rm H_2}$ reveal discrepancies with predicted CFE values.
-Cluster disruption is a possible cause for the observed discrepancies in the inner bins, but further analyses are needed to reconcile predictions from models and observations. - (vi) A self-consistent model (by Reina-Campos & Kruijssen 2017), based on the gas density, velocity dispersion and shear, is used to predict the maximum cluster mass in each bin.
+- (v) The fraction of stars forming in bound clusters, or CFE, is found to be in the range $\sim\!20\text{--}30$ per cent.
+Deeper analyses accounting for $\Sigma{\mbox{\scriptsize $H_2$}}$ reveal discrepancies with predicted CFE values.
+Cluster disruption is a possible cause for the observed discrepancies in the inner bins, but further analyses are needed to reconcile predictions from models and observations. - (vi) A self-consistent model (by RC&K17), based on the gas density, velocity dispersion, and shear, is used to predict the maximum cluster mass in each bin.
 The model suggests that shear is stopping star formation in GMCs up to 4 kpc and the stellar feedback regulates star formation in the outer part of the galaxy.
-As a result the model predicts a lack of radial trend in the maximum cluster mass, consistently to what is observed.
+As a result, the model predicts a lack of radial trend in the maximum cluster mass, consistent with what is observed.

-In conclusion, in this work we showed that properties of young star clusters can vary on sub-galactic scales.
-These variations depend on the environment in a non-trivial way, i.e. while for example the strength of cluster disruption (studied via the age function) shows a direct correlation with local $\Sigma{\rm H_2}$, and varies radially, the same is not true for the mass function, which instead shows a dependence on the dynamical properties of the gas and a deep correlation with the GMC properties.
-These results suggest that studies of clusters at sub-galactic scales, in the comparison with local environments and with GMC properties, are necessary in order to constraint models of cluster formation and evolution.
+In conclusion, in this work we showed that properties of YSCs can vary on sub-galactic scales.
+These variations depend on the environment in a non-trivial way, i.e. while for example the strength of cluster disruption (studied via the age function) shows a direct correlation with local $\Sigma{\mbox{$H_2$}}$ , and varies radially, the same is not true for the mass function, which instead shows a dependence on the dynamical properties of the gas and a deep correlation with the GMC properties.
+These results suggest that studies of clusters at sub-galactic scales, in the comparison with local environments and with GMC properties, are necessary in order to constrain models of cluster formation and evolution.